run-ai/docs/docs/developer/cluster-api/reference/inference.md

    ingressUrl	<Object>
      This field is for internal use only.

+   isPrivateServiceUrl	<Object>
+     Configure the inference service to be available only on the cluster-local network, and not on the public internet

    labels	<Object>
      Specifies labels to be set in the container running the created workload.

    largeShm	<Object>
      Specifies a large /dev/shm device to mount into a container running the created workload.
 An shm is a shared file system mounted on RAM.

+   maxScale	<Object>
+     The maximum number of replicas to run

    memory	<Object>
      Specifies the amount of CPU memory to allocate for this workload (1G, 20M,